How long does MSRP run?

 What is the application deadline?

-Applications are accepted from mid-November until January 25th.
+Applications are accepted until January 31, 2014.
 It is to your advantage to submit your application early to ensure all requirements arrive in time.

 How do I apply?